 And now, my unsolicited negative opinions on my counseling.

 In regards to my counseling, I’m going to start by making some broader strokes first and then continue on by making a few finer ones to paint it all out for you.
-What I’ll start by saying of my counseling, and my perceived negative outcomes of it, is that; I think we as society love our quick fixes and take pride in our ability to problem solve a bit too much.
-That we have a large need to always solve problems now and to make them go away and to understand them; or that, we have this incessant desire to always be in control of everything and of all the outcomes of everything.
-What I dislike about this approach to problems and problem solving, is that; problem’s are never so easily solved or so simple as one solution, and by being driven by such a need to solve problems now – to force a solution on everything – we often create many more problems in the long run because we can only afford to address the results of problems at hand and not the causes of them.
+What I’ll start by saying of my counseling, and my perceived negative outcomes of it; is that, I think we as society love our quick fixes and take pride in our ability to problem solve a bit too much.
+That we have a large need to always solve problems now and to make them go away now and to understand them now; or that, we have this incessant desire to always be in control of everything and of all the outcomes of everything.
+What I dislike about this approach to problems and problem solving; is that, problems are never so easily solved or so simple as one solution, and by being driven by such a need to solve problems now – to force a solution on everything – we often create many more problems in the long run as a result.
 We simply don’t have the patience (maybe ever) to get to the roots of our problems, because we are so concerned with eliminating them.
 We even create a vast array of tools just to exterminate them, because it’s too costly and time consuming for us to rehabilitate anything.

 To me, it seems that getting to the root of the problem for most of us means having to have more patience than we are comfortable with giving; that we find it unbearable to just let something be instead, to nurture it and watch it grow; or far more to our disliking to just plant something new, water it, give it light, and let it grow into something.
 It’s so much easier to just chop things down or uproot something all together in order to have a resolution.
 But the problem with doing things this way I believe is that our problems can then have no meaning; that they are then not a part of the solution; and that as a result they will always be just problems.
 Everything should have meaning though.
 Besides, it’s often our biggest failures and hardest challenges in life that teach us the most.